multiparty/jiff/README.md

 ```
 The instance object provides methods for sharing, opening, and performing operations on shares.

+## Project Layout

+    ├─ demos/           Example of common jiff use-cases and functionality
+    ├─ docs/            JSDoc config and generated docs
+    ├─ lib/             Libraries for both client and server-side jiff instances
+    │  ├─ ext/          Extended functionality for use cases (e.g. negative numbers)
+    │  └─ server/       server-side specific helpers
+    ├─ test/            Unit testing for base Jiff, demos, and extensions
+    │  ├─ dev/          Limited tests for testing some features under development
+    │  ├─ live/         Template and setup for live coding with JIFF with nodejs's command line shell (REPL)
+    │  └─ suite/        Base Jiff and extension tests (See test/suite/README.md)

 ## Running Demos and Examples

 Run a sample server from one of the demos under `demos` in the following way: